markup-theme/markup-theme/markup_rst/source/rst.rst

 .. format-content-links-topic-start

-There are two ways to link to internal topics across the doc set.
-The first will pull in the topic name as the link:
+There are two ways to link to internal topics.
+The first pulls in the topic name as a link:

 .. code-block:: rst

    :doc:`blocks`

-and the second will use the string you put there and will not pull in the header name as the link:
+and the second uses a string to replace (and override) the header name as the link:

 .. code-block:: rst